 In addition, Dorel has entered into an automatic share purchase agreement with CIBC World Markets Inc. in connection with the normal course issuer bid.
-Under the agreement, CIBC may acquire, at its discretion, Class B Subordinate Voting Shares at any time on Dorel's behalf, subject to certain parameters as to price and number of shares.
+Under the agreement, CIBC may acquire, at its discretion, Class B Subordinate Voting Shares during certain pre-determined quarterly black-out periods, on Dorel's behalf, subject to certain parameters as to price and number of shares.

-To date, Dorel has purchased a total of 746,000 Class B Subordinate Voting Shares at a weighted average price of $23.72 during its most recent normal course issuer bid which will end on April 3, 2012.
+To date, Dorel has purchased a total of 504,500 Class B Subordinate Voting Shares at a weighted average price of $34.33 during its most recent normal course issuer bid which is ending today.

 The normal course issuer bid has been approved by the Toronto Stock Exchange.

 Dorel Industries Inc. (TSX: DII.B, DII.A) is a world class juvenile products and bicycle company.
-Now in its 50th year, Dorel creates style and excitement in equal measure to safety, quality and value.
+Established in 1962, Dorel creates style and excitement in equal measure to safety, quality and value.
 The Company's lifestyle leadership position is pronounced in both its Juvenile and Bicycle categories with an array of trend-setting products.
 Dorel's powerfully branded products include Safety 1st, Quinny, Cosco, Maxi-Cosi and Bébé Confort in Juvenile, as well as Cannondale, Schwinn, GT, Mongoose, IronHorse and SUGOI in Recreational/Leisure.
-Dorel's Home Furnishings segment markets a wide assortment of both domestically produced and imported furniture products, principally within North America.
-Dorel has annual sales of US$2.4 billion and employs 5,000 people in facilities located in twenty-two countries worldwide.
+Dorel's Home Furnishings segment markets a wide assortment of furniture products, both domestically produced and imported.
+Dorel is a US$2.3 billion company with 4700 employees, facilities in nineteen countries, and sales worldwide.